 The O’Keefe Art Scholarship is designed to empower young artists, exclusively ages 16-18, from across the BBBS Network.
 The scholarship will be granted to one applicant per year who best meets the specific artistic eligibility criteria.

 The O’Keefe Art Scholarship consists of full tuition for one session of the Animation Portfolio Workshop (APW).
 Animation Portfolio Workshop provides foundational training for young people beginning their artistic journey towards animation and illustration.
 Please note that this Workshop is available in English only.
-The scholarship covers the full tuition fee of $5,500.00 CAD for the regular 38-week session.
-The Scholarship can only be used for the Fall Workshop, beginning in September and classes are provided on weekends only.
+The scholarship covers the full tuition fee for the regular 38-week session.
+The Scholarship can only be used for the Spring Workshop, beginning in April and classes are provided on weekends only.
 Patrick O’Keefe will also provide coaching and mentoring to the chosen recipient, consisting of one (virtual) session per month for the duration of the APW Session.

 More about Patrick O’Keefe